IanCaio/C-Sha256Lib/README.md

 		The sha256_message will be associated with the handler parsed in the function, so freeing it is not required since the sha256_free() function will free all memory allocated associated with this handler.

+	struct sha256_message *sha256_message_create_from_buffer(const char *buffer, int bits_length, struct sha256_base *handler);

+		This function returns a sha256_message structure created from a buffer with the speficified bits length.
+This way, the user is free to create a message that doesn't fit bytes boundaries.
+It's theoretically possible to digest a message with 5 bits of length, for example, but most implementations will fetch the message from a string (or a file) which are usually inside the byte boundaries.
+		By giving a buffer containing the message and specifying a length, the function will zero-out the extra bits and create a structure with the message (inside enough bytes to hold it) and with the right value on the bits_length field.
+		ATENTION: The user is responsable for respecting the buffer boundaries when calling this function! i.e.: If the user allocates 4 bytes for the buffer and calls this function specifying a bits_length of 35 bits, the program will try to copy memory from the 5th byte.
+This can result in undefined behaviour and hard to track bugs in the program.

 	int sha256_message_delete(struct sha256_message *msg, struct sha256_base *handler);

 		This function will delete the sha256_message parsed if it is present in the handler's linked list.